Live Avatar: Streaming Real-time Audio-Driven Avatar Generation with Infinite Length: Algorithm Details

-We provide detailed pseudocode for completeness.
-As shown in Algorithm~\ref{alg:self_forcing1}, our self-forcing DMD training follows \cite{huang2025self} but removes the additional forward pass used to refresh the KV cache after denoising.
-This ensures that the model is consistently trained with noisy KV states, aligning the training process with the actual autoregressive inference process and improving robustness to error accumulation.
-We refer to this strategy as \textbf{History Corrupt}.
+\textbf{Training.} Our two-stage training framework is described as follows.
+In Stage~1 (Diffusion Forcing Pretraining), we apply block-wise independent noise scheduling and causal attention, with motion frames serving as scaffolding to bootstrap long-horizon temporal modeling (see main text Sec.~3.2).
+In Stage~2 (Self-Forcing Distillation), the motion frames are removed and replaced by the rolling KV cache.
+As shown in Algorithm~\ref{alg:self_forcing1}, the self-forcing DMD training follows \cite{huang2025self} but removes the additional forward pass used to refresh the KV cache after denoising.
+This ensures that the model is consistently trained with noisy KV states, aligning the training process with the actual autoregressive inference and improving robustness to error accumulation---a strategy we call \textbf{History Corrupt}.
+Due to the substantial memory footprint of DMD training, we additionally implement a lightweight memory-reduction strategy using \textbf{block-wise gradient accumulation} (Algorithm~\ref{alg:self_forcing2}), which partitions the backward graph by blocks and accumulates the resulting gradients across multiple steps, preserving training behavior while significantly reducing peak memory usage and enabling even single-node H100 training.

-Due to the substantial memory footprint of DMD training, we additionally implement a lightweight memory-reduction strategy using \textbf{block-wise gradient accumulation} (Algorithm~\ref{alg:self_forcing2}).
-We partition the backward graph by blocks and accumulate the resulting gradients across multiple steps, which preserves training behavior while significantly reducing peak memory usage, enabling even single-node H800 training.
+\textbf{Inference.} The single-GPU inference procedure is provided in Algorithm~\ref{alg:inference1}.
+It builds upon the rolling-KV-cache inference algorithm from \cite{huang2025self} with the addition of AAS and Rolling RoPE.
+Below we detail the concrete implementation of these two mechanisms.

-The single-GPU inference procedure is provided in Algorithm~\ref{alg:inference1}.
-It builds upon the rolling-KV-cache inference algorithm from \cite{huang2025self} with the addition of AAS and Rolling RoPE, as described in the main text.
-Figure~\ref{fig:method3} and Figure~\ref{fig:method4} provides a visual comparison of the different inference strategies, highlighting key operations such as AAS and Rolling RoPE.
-The figure also illustrates the rope update performed during autoregressive generation, where the sink frame is continuously re-assigned with updated RoPE.
+\textbf{Adaptive Attention Sink (AAS).} As described in the main text, the user-provided reference image initially serves as the sink frame.
+To eliminate the distributional mismatch between real conditioning and model-generated content, AAS replaces the sink frame with the model's own first generated \emph{latent} (i.e., the denoised output of the first block) immediately after the first block is produced.
+Crucially, this replacement operates entirely in latent space---no additional VAE encoding or decoding is required---keeping the sink frame on the model's generation manifold with negligible overhead.
+The updated sink frame then persists as the sole identity anchor for all subsequent blocks (see Algorithm~\ref{alg:inference1}, line 16--17; Algorithm~\ref{alg:inference2}, line 13--14 and 18--19).